dayoonsuh/dayoonsuh.github.io/_pages/about.md

 Hi!
 I am Dayoon Suh.

 I am a undergraduate student majoring in Data Science and Applied Statistics at Purdue University.
-My primary research interests are computer vision, multimodal learning, and robotics.
-I am excited about the potential applications of AI in solving real-world problems.
+My primary research interests include computer vision, multimodal learning, and robot perception.
+Particularly, I am interested in enabling robots to perceive, reason, and interact with their surroundings in a human-like manner.
+Further, I am excited about the potential applications of AI in solving real-world problems.

 I am a big fan of ice cream and chocolate.